PepperonIT/Rock-Paper-Scissors/README.md

 See the [development container README](.devcontainer/README.md) for more information.

+When communicating with the host machine via network, e.g. to access local instance of [rps server](https://github.com/d7017e/rps_server), please use the following address: `host.docker.internal`.
+To make a http request to a local rps server from the devcontainer, use the address: `http://host.docker.internal:5000`.
+Change the port number if you are using a different port.

 ### Debug

 To start a debug session, the [debugpy](https://pypi.org/project/debugpy/) module must be installed in the environment, see [Dependencies](#dependencies).